WHO I AM

 As I began to teach, these experiences deeply informed my approach.
 I learned, amongst other things, that to realize fundamental, lasting change, cookie-cutter approaches don't get at what is needed.
 In that spirit, I offer a genuine, practical inquiry into what really helps each client, and a supportive environment in which clients can challenge themselves to do their best work.

-I now teach voice and public speaking in Los Angeles and internationally.
+I now teach voice, public speaking, and presence in Los Angeles and internationally.
 I am a lead trainer for the two-year Fitzmaurice Voicework Teacher Certification Program and Director Emeritus of The Fitzmaurice Institute (which trains voice teachers worldwide).
 This approach to working with voice and presence was founded by my mother, Catherine Fitzmaurice, and is now taught at Yale, Harvard, NYU, and hundreds of other institutions worldwide.

 I have a Masters degree in Buddhist Studies from Columbia University.
 I completed the three-year Somatic Experiencing Professional Training program to help clients address the stresses associated with public speaking, performance, and daily life.
 I also completed the three-year Foundation Training program to help people integrate early life experiences in helpful ways.
 I can also draw on years of experience in acting, improv, and clown to support clients’ enjoyment and freedom in the act of speaking.
 I have taught at NYU, New York’s Actors Center, and in workshops in Boston, Los Angeles, NYC, and San Francisco, as well as in Barcelona, Bogota, Dublin, Havana, Ljubljana, London, Paris, Santiago, Shanghai, and Vancouver.

-In addition to voice and public speaking coaching, as well as breathing and stress resilience coaching, I do a wide range of communication-related teaching and consulting: I’ve taught theater games to Cirque du Soleil in Las Vegas, consulted for the municipal government of Prague in their transition to democracy, done conflict resolution in educational institutions and at a Zen center, and taught creativity workshops in Russia.
+In addition to voice, public speaking, and presence coaching, I do a wide range of communication-related teaching and consulting, including teaching theater games to Cirque du Soleil in Las Vegas, consulting for the municipal government of Prague in their transition to democracy, doing conflict resolution in educational institutions and at a Zen center, and teaching creativity workshops in Russia.

 I was born in London, England, and lived most of my life in California, Michigan and New York.
 I spent a year in China (and still speak a little Mandarin) and have travelled all over the world for work and for pleasure.